dmintz7/Omni/README.md

  * If any season is 8 or less episodes, monitor the whole season

-I recommended to run using cron with modify_new and session_search running every 5 minutes and full_check every 12 hours
+I recommend running the scripts using cron with modify_new and session_search running every 5 minutes and full_check every 12 hours